David L. Leal

 I have been a professor at the University of Texas at Austin since 2002.
 My primary academic interests are Latino politics and policy, and I have taught classes such as Latino Politics, Mexican American Public Policy Studies, Politics and Religion, and the U.S. Congress.

 My Latino politics research spans the fields of political behavior, public policy, and public opinion.
+In addition, my work incorporates insights from disciplines such as sociology, economics, ethnic studies, and religious studies.

 • Director, Irma Rangel Public Policy Institute, University of Texas at Austin